 We will be using the Filtering approach.

-Additionally, we will assume that since DARWIN Portfolio or S&P500 returns are continuous, the probability of seeing a particular return R in time t, with market regime M being in state m, where the model used has parameter-set P, is described by a multivariate normal distribution with mean μ and standard deviation σ .
+Additionally, we will assume that since S&P500 returns are continuous, the probability of seeing a particular return R in time t, with market regime M being in state m, where the model used has parameter-set P, is described by a multivariate normal distribution with mean μ and standard deviation σ .

 Mathematically, this can be expressed as: